RoelofSetsFire/data-processing-1/info/10 Syllabus.md

 Sascha van Essen
 *teaching assistant*

+Bas Cha&#202;tel
+*teaching assistant*

+Tim Meijer
+*teaching assistant*

 ## Goals for this course

 After successful completion of this course, you will be able to...

 * Critically evaluate visualizations and suggest improvements and refinements
-* Use Python and other tools to scrape, clean, and process data
+* Use Python to scrape, clean, and process data
-* Use standalone visualization applications to quickly explore data
 * Apply a structured design process to create effective visualizations
 * Use principles of human perception and cognition in visualization design
 * Create web-based interactive visualizations using Javascript and D3